-Note.
-Heteroskedasticity-consistent and autocorrelation-corrected standard errors in parentheses; + p<0.1, * p<0.05, ** p<0.01, *** p<0.001

-The result in Table 3 signifies that there is a non-linear relationship between superposition and project popularity (β2 is significant).
+The result in column 2 in Table 1 signifies that there is a non-linear relationship between superposition and project popularity (β4 is significant).
 As the level of superposition in the project increases, the project popularity increases but to a certain point.
-After a certain point, the further increase of superposition the project popularity starts decreasing (β2 is negative).
+After a certain point, the further increase of superposition the project popularity starts decreasing (β4 is negative).
 Low superposition signifies that project releases occur after large number of contributions are accumulated.
 Such “productive deferral” makes the project less attractive to the developers due to lack of autonomy and independence in completing complex tasks.
 Hence, the developers are reluctant to follow such projects (Ryan and Deci 2000).
 High superposition signifies the high level of work independence that satisfies the autonomy need.
 However, the lack of collaboration and exchange of ideas creates the negative affective state and deters the interest to the project (Medappa and Srivastava 2019).
 Developers need the decent amount of challenge and autonomy to be interested in contributing to the project and opportunities to work with other developers on more complex tasks (Ke and Zhang 2010).

 Hypothesis 3

-Due to the importance of the social connections in the OSS community for the information diffusion, we further investigate their impact with the next hypotheses.

-H3: The nuanced relationship between developer repeated collaboration and project success: A moderate level of internal cohesion within a project is better for a project’s success than very high or very low levels of internal cohesion (Singh et al. 2011).

-To test our next hypothesis, we construct the measure of internal cohesion following Singh et al. (2011).
-The presence of repeated collaborations among project developers is related to strong interpersonal connections (Uzzi 1997).
-We calculate the number of developer pairs from the focal repository that worked on other repositories within Ethereum project and divide it over the total number of pairs that exist in the focal repository to calculate the number of repeated ties, or the internal cohesion metric.
-The resulting metric is the main independent variable.
-The main dependent variable is a project’s success.
-Subsequent to the extant literature, we consider a project’s success as a project’s rate of knowledge creation and measure it as number of commits (Boh et al. 2007, Crowston et al. 2003).
-We also control for the lifetime of the project since its initiation (Duration).

-To test our third hypothesis, we run a panel fixed effects regression:
+We run a panel fixed effects regression (3) to test our third hypothesis:

-Commitsit=β1IntCohesionit+β2IntCohesion2it+Controlsit+ αi+εit (3)
+DVit=β1Degreeit+β2Betweennessit+β3Eigenvectorit+Controlsit+α+εit (3)

-In equation (3), i – is the index of a repository within the Ethereum project, t – index of a time period, αi is the repository fixed effect that accounts for unique attributes of the repository that are not captured by other variables, εit – idiosyncratic error.
-Controls include the lifetime of the project since its initiation (Durationit).

-The results are presented in Table 3.
+In equation (3), i – is the index of a repository within the Ethereum project, t – index of a year, α is the constant term that accounts for factors that affect the project success metrics not captured by other variables, εi – idiosyncratic error.
+As a measure of product success (DVi), we use a metric of contribution – a number of commits (Commits). β1,β2,β3 are the coefficients of interest and measure the effects of centrality measures on the project technical success.
+Controls include the lifetime of the project since its initiation (Durationi).
+The results are presented in Table 2.

+The result in column 1 in Table 2 signifies that there is a statistically significant relationship between a network structure and project success.
+As the degree centrality increases, the projects become more interconnected with others by the common developers that attracts more contributions (β1=0.002*).
+As the eigenvector centrality increases, the projects become more central in the network that turns them into magnets with respect to more contributions (β2=7.682***).
+The betweenness centrality does not have a significant effect.

-Table 4.
-H4 Testing Results
+Table 2.
+H3 and H4 Testing Results